California Burger Bowl Recipe (Healthy Low Carb Burger Bowl)

 By submitting this form, you consent to receive emails from Simple and Savory

-Another great thing about these juicy burger bowls is that they’re perfect for meal prep, so make a few extra burgers to enjoy throughout the week.
-It’s a tasty, low-carb twist on a classic favorite that I always look forward to!
+When I make burgers, I love topping them with onion, lettuce, tomato, and fresh avocado.
+Sometimes I like to lighten things up and make a bun-less burger bun for a low-carb option.
+That’s exactly what these juicy burger bowls are.
+They’re also great for meal prep, so go ahead and make a few extra burgers to enjoy during the week.
+It’s a fresh, low-carb twist on a classic favorite that I always look forward to.

 If you are looking for more easy and delicious ground beef recipes, check out these Grass Fed Ground Beef Recipes!